Close

 Laura Smith Porter Plains Garden (Garden Features)

 The Plains Garden has many early season flowers this month.
-Opuntia, Castilleja, and Delphinium are providing bright splashes among the green prairie grasses.
+Many members of the aster family bloom in summer including Liatris.

 thumbnail image